St. Joseph’s Institute of Management Bangalore currently has memoranda of understanding with three foreign universities:

-1. Working in Virtual Teams: SJIM and the Albers School jointly conducted a business plan competition in which students from both schools worked collaboratively in virtual teams to develop a sustainable business plan to solve the problems of Bangalore’s garbage collection and disposal.
-A three-member European panel of judges (consisting of a venture capitalist, an entrepreneurial network founder, and a UN official) shortlisted the finalists.
-The finalists were judged by an eminent four-member panel of Indian judges.
-Read more about the competition here.
+1. Working in Virtual Teams: SJIM and the Albers School jointly conducted an annual international business plan competition in which students from both schools work collaboratively in virtual teams to develop a sustainable business plan within the context of that year’s topic.
+Over time, other sister institutions in the St. Joseph’s group and other schools in Seattle University have also participated in this annual competition resulting in more comprehensive business plans.
+Usually, a three-member European panel of judges (who members are venture capitalists, serial entrepreneurs, or UN and other international organizations’ officials) shortlist the finalists.
+The finalists are then judged through a live presentation made to an eminent multi-member panel of Indian/American judges.

-2. Immersion program in Seattle: Six students from SJIM participated in an Immersion Program to the Albers School in June 2018.
-Our students were exposed to the culture and workplace environment in the United States, and thereby made more aware of the global scenario of businesses.
-The students lived in an American university dormitory; they interacted with Albers’ students and faculty, participated in joint academic activities, and so on.
-They visited the global headquarters of Microsoft, Boeing and Starbucks, and interacted with managers and even vice presidents.
-Read more about their experiences here.
+2. Immersion program in Seattle: Students from SJIM participate in an annual Immersion Program to the Albers School in June/September.
+Our students are exposed to the culture and workplace environment in the United States and are thus made aware of the global scenario of businesses.
+The students live in either the American university dormitory or at local hotels; they interact with Albers’ students and faculty, participate in joint academic activities, and so on.
+They also visit the global headquarters of different multinational organizations like Microsoft, Boeing, Starbucks, and JP Morgan Chase and interact with managers, or sometimes even vice presidents at these firms.

-3. Affiliate Faculty: Dr. Caren Rodrigues was approved as an affiliate faculty member of the Albers School to further improve collaborations between the faculty of the two schools.
+3. Affiliate Faculty: Dr. Caren Rodrigues is approved as an affiliate faculty member of the Albers School to help further the collaborations between the faculty of the two schools.

 To promote educational and scientific cooperation through direct contact and collaboration among students, faculty and staff.